 The stores look small because they are small.
 They really feel like something right out of the books or movies.
 The downside is this entire area is incredibly popular, and get very crowded, and those little stores are absolutely packed.

 The next day, the day we were there, was almost as crowded.
 Fortunately, at 8am when we showed up, it wasn't bad and the ride was a walk on.
-By midday, people were waiting up to four hours or this one ride.
+By midday, people were waiting over three hours for this one ride.

 The ride in California is the exact same as the Florida version.
 For us, the ride was "good, but not great" - not as amazing as the first time we went on it in Florida.
 In my opinion, it is no where near as repeatable as some of the classics over at Disneyland.

 According to Wikipedia: "Harry Potter and the Forbidden Journey uses KUKA robocoaster technology, which allows the seats to pivot while being held above the track by a robotic arm."
 The ride is really an advanced simulator, traveling through various scenes from the films, projected onto large screens.
 "The ride drops, spins around, twists and turns, but does not turn upside down, though passengers sometimes lie flat on their backs.
-Over-the-shoulder bars are used to secure guests in their seats, and a single parabolic metal bar is used as a hand grip."
+Over-the-shoulder bars are used to secure guests in their seats."

 Unfortunately for us, the ride broke down while we were on it.
 Unlike, say something like Disneyland's Haunted Mansion, were were very strapped in, tipped slightly forward, and could not move.
 We were in front of a large screen, what - of course - went blank when the ride stopped.
 With a heavy jacket on, I began to feel very trapped.
 The air in the room was stale and I was doing my best not to panic.
 We had no idea if we'd be sitting there for 2 minutes or 20 minutes.